 The most photogenic sight in this part of the Mani is the picture-perfect Vathia, 10 km (6 miles) south of Gerolimenas.
 This old village is now virtually a ghost town.
 A government-sponsored plan to turn it into a sprawling hotel never came to pass, and its clusters of looming tower houses perched against the sea are one of the postcard icons of Greece.
 Many of the two- and three-story stone buildings have small windows and tiny openings over the doors through which boiling oil was poured on the unwelcome.
 The majority are in disrepair but signs of life are emerging in a handful of renovations.

-The landscape becomes more rugged and even more forbidding south of Vathia, on the way to Cape Tenaro at the tip of the peninsula.
-The road winds around the mountainsides to Porto Kayio, where a few tavernas face a lovely beach, and then to more beaches at Marmari.
-A narrow road leads south to barren Cape Tenaro, where the ruins of a small Roman settlement include a mosaic that is perilously open to the elements.
-An underwater cave here, to which you might be able to convince a boatman to take you, is one of several alleged entrances to the classical underworld.
-From the cape you can look out over the Mani peninsula and the gulf of Laconia and gulf of Messinia.
+The landscape becomes more rugged and even more forbidding south of Vathia, on the way to the cape at the tip of the peninsula.
+The road forks around the mountainsides to Porto Kayio, where a few tavernas face a lovely beach, and then to more beaches at Marmari.
+The alternative route leads south to barren Cape Tenaro, where the ruins of a small Roman settlement include a mosaic of the Aria's star, created in the first century, that is perilously open to the elements.
+A 2 km (1¼ mile) path follows a treacherously rocky route past it to the lighthouse at the peninsula's tip, where you can gaze off the southernmost edge of mainland Greece.
+A cave here, to which you might be able to convince a boatman to take you, is also one of several alleged entrances to the classical underworld.